-Thanks to that when you retry a parallel job that was shutdown you can run on it exactly the same set of tests.
+Thanks to that when you retry a parallel job that was shut down you can run on it exactly the same set of tests.

-See CI build metrics in user dashboard to detect bottlenecks and find slow test files that can be split into smaller files to better distribute them across parallel jobs.
+See CI build metrics in the user dashboard to detect bottlenecks and find slow test files that can be split into smaller files to better distribute them across parallel jobs.

 If your CI provider allows retrying only one of the failed parallel jobs then you can retry failed CI node with the same subset of tests instead of running the whole CI build again thanks to Knapsack Pro remembering what was executed on that parallel job.